 Parents of children under 18 can take unpaid parental leave if they have been with their employer at least a year.
 Parents can take up to a total of 18 weeks altogether for each of their children before the child is 18.

 Unless you have a different agreement with your employer, you can be expected to give 21 days notice and be limited to four weeks a year.

 Employers can require parents taking parental leave for non-disabled children to take it in blocks of a week.
 Parents taking parental leave for a disabled child (who is entitled to Disability Living Allowance or Personal Independence Payment) can take it in blocks of a day.

-Your employer cannot penalise you for taking parental leave.
+Your employer cannot refuse you leave or penalise you for taking parental leave.
 There are circumstances in which employers can postpone parental leave.
-Contact Working Families if you need advice about this.

 Employees begin accruing their entitlement to paid annual leave as soon as they start with their employer.
 Part-time workers must have the same entitlement as their full-time colleagues, pro rata.